Vinegar vs Citric Acid Wash: Which is Better to Clean Your Water Ionizer?

-It turns out that vinegar is the far stronger substance in removing scale or dissolving calcium.
+It turns out that, at least in this test, vinegar is the far stronger substance in removing scale or dissolving calcium.

 Cathleen was a teacher/principal for 24 years and has been drinking ionized water for about 25 years.
 She created Alkaline Water Plus to educate people about the benefits of ionized water.